A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 \subsubsection{General initial state}

 Now we consider a general, possibly mixed initial density matrix $\rho(0)$, as opposed to a pure one.
-This is for completeness and to explore what happens if the prescription coarse-grains both the initial state and the time-evolution.
+This is to explore what happens if the prescription coarse-grains both the initial state and the time-evolution.

 The averaged, time-evolved density matrix is \bne \overline{\rho (t)} = \sum_{ij} \rho_{ij} (0) \overline{e^{iE_{ij}t}}\ket{i}\bra{j}. \ene We can rewrite this, using~\eqref{eq:useqn}, to get \bne \overline{\rho (t)} = \frac{N(1-\overline{g(t)})}{N-1}\rho_{\mathrm{diag.}}(0) + \frac{N \overline{g (t)}-1}{N-1} \rho (0), \ene where $\rho_{\mathrm{diag.}} = \sum_i \rho_{ii}(0) \ket{i}\bra{i}$.
 The state~\eqref{eq:rhoav} has purity \bne \Tr \overline{\rho(t)}^2 = \Tr \rho_{\mathrm{diag.}}(0)^2 + \left(\frac{N\overline{g(t)}-1}{N-1} \right)^2 \left(\Tr \rho(0)^2 - \Tr \rho_{\mathrm{diag.}}(0)^2 \right), \ene using that $\Tr (\rho_{\mathrm{diag.}}\, \rho) = \Tr(\rho_{\mathrm{diag.}}^2)$.
 The mixing time scale is approximately the same as that in~\eqref{eq:enpur2}.
 In contrast to~\eqref{eq:enpur2}, the purity is sensitive to the initial state, though only through the purity of the initial state.